CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Noise Budget and Sensitivity

-and the effective Sagnac phase shift is $\beta_{sag} = 2 \beta + \pi/2$~\cite{Chen2003}. $\beta$ is the single-pass phase accumulated by the signal sideband in the arm cavity. $t_p$ and $r_p$ are amplitude transmission and reflection coefficients of the PRC mirror. $r_{ifo}$ is the effective complex reflectivity of the interferometer, including SRC detuning and internal losses. $\phi_p$ is PRC detuning phase. $\tau_p$ is one-way propagation time in the PRC.
+The amplitude transmission $t_p$ and reflection coefficients $r_p$ of the PRC mirror are assumed. $r_{ifo}$ is the effective complex reflectivity of the interferometer, including SRC detuning and internal losses.
+PRC detuning phase and one-way propagation time are obtained with $\phi_p$ and $\tau_p$.
+The above expression can be diagonalized along the principal axes: